Skip to content

 hasSpeed: "effect SPEED"

-To meet this condition the players inventory must have the specified amount of empty slots or more.
 If you want to check for a specific amount (for example for a full inventory with 0 empty slots) you can append the equal argument.

 Example